Skipperro/Gesundheit-Machine/README.md

 ### Problem 2 - Not all sneezes are equal

 If you want to detect some trigger word like "Alexa", "OK Google" or "Hey Siri", it's way easier that detecting sneeze.
 People have different voices, but the overall "Trigger-word" melody is roughly the same for everyone.
 During development of this software I found out, that it is not the case for sneezing.
 There is as many types of sneeze as there are people.
-You can have silent squeeks or loud roars, discrete cough or bursting explosion, single or multiple tones.
+You can have silent squeaks or loud roars, discrete cough or bursting explosion, single or multiple tones.
 Also the signal itself is much less distinct and shorter than the classical "Trigger-words" used by current AI Assistants.

-That's why there are still some false-positives I simply cannot erradicate from my algorithm, because they are too similar to real sneeze.
+That's why there are still some false-positives I simply cannot eradicate from my algorithm, because they are too similar to real sneeze.

 Some examples:

 * Saying "Oh Cool!" - hard to manually classify even for me based only on 1-second audio sample.
 * Saying "Albert" or "Apple" the right way - too close to "A-Choo".
-* Banging spoon on a plate - erradicating this pattern vastly reduces detection rate.
+* Banging spoon on a plate - eradicating this pattern vastly reduces detection rate.
 * Screaming kids - too similar to many female sneeze examples.
 * Dropping microphone - too similar to sneeze directly into the mic.
 * Blowing into the microphone or rubbing it - same problem.